salshidadi/archiver/README.md

 ## Installation

 ### Prerequisites
 To build and run this project, you will need a C compiler such as `gcc`.
-The utility is designed for Unix-like operating systems (e.g., Linux Mint, Ubuntu, macOS).

 ### Step-by-Step Build Instructions